-- 1. Defiance of authority, refusal to follow appropriate directives from a Board or contract employee

-- 2. Persistent, willful disobedience

-- 3. Disorderly conduct

-- 4. Vandalism/property damage - 5.
+- 1. Defiance of authority, refusal to follow appropriate directives from a Board or contract employee - 2.
+Persistent, willful disobedience - 3.
+Disorderly conduct - 4.
+Vandalism/property damage - 5.
 Theft of property valued at less than \$100 - 6.
 Gambling - 7.
 Possession of stolen property with the knowledge that it is stolen - 8.
 Threats/extortion - 9.
 Trespassing - 10.
 Direct use of profane language or obscene manifestation or verbal abuse or disrespect (verbal, written, or gesture directed toward another person) (see I.6) - 11.
-Bullying, Cyberbullying, Harassment, Intimidation or Threat of Violence.
-A second occurrence of behavior which would fall within the definition of bullying, cyberbullying, or harassment (as set out in Board Policy 6.23) if repeated or continuous, or a second occurrence of intimidation or threat of violence (as defined in Board Policy 6.23)
+Bullying, Cyberbullying, Harassment, Intimidation or Threat of Violence A second occurrence of behavior which would fall within the definition of bullying, cyberbullying, or harassment (as set out in Board Policy 6.23) if repeated or continuous, or a second occurrence of intimidation or threat of violence (as defined in Board Policy 6.23).
 Note: Some behaviors may be subject to discipline whether or not they occur on or near school grounds.
-See Policy 6.23.

-- 12. Harassment, defined as the intent to harass, annoy, or alarm another person with physical contact, abusive or obscene language or gestures, or electronic or other means of communication - 13.
-Unexcused absence from class, classes or school for a day or more - 14.
-Use, Operation, or Possession of a Wireless Communication Device (including but not limited to cellular telephones, tablet computers, laptop computers, pagers, gaming devices, smart watches, and Bluetooth earphones or headphones) in school buildings or on school grounds, at any time during the Instructional Day, except as permitted under limited exceptions permitted by law and as stated in Board Policy 6.20 - 15.
-Dishonesty (providing false information) - 16.
-Attempting to access, directly or by trying to defeat school-applied blocks on school computers, any websites, applications, or content prohibited by school rules, regulations, and/or Board policy or being observed at a school computer online accessing any websites containing content prohibited by school rules, regulations, and/or Board policy - 17.
-Inappropriate use of computers - 18.
-Cheating - 19.
-Unauthorized use of school or classroom (non-public) telephones - 20.
-Individual or group conduct resulting in demeaning, belittling, intimidating or otherwise harassing another person, including by verbal, written, electronic, or other means of communication - 21.
-Disruptions or repeated violations on a school bus - 22.
-Repeated Class I violations - 23.
+See Policy 6.23. - 12.
+Harassment, defined as the intent to harass, annoy, or alarm another person with physical contact, abusive or obscene language or gestures, or electronic or other means of communication. - 13.
+Unexcused absence from class or classes or school for a day or more - 14.
+Written or verbal proposition to engage in sexual acts (see note below) - 15.
+Inappropriate physical contact of another person (see note below) - 16.
+Possession of items prohibited by XIX.C, above, (matches, laser devices) - 17.
+Dishonesty (providing false information) - 18.
+Attempting to access, directly or by trying to defeat school-applied blocks on school computers, any Internet/World Wide Web sites or content prohibited by school rules, regulations, and/or Board policy or being observed at a school computer on line at any Internet or World Wide Web site containing content prohibited by school rules, regulations, and/or Board policy. - 19.
+Inappropriate use of computers - 20.
+Cheating - 21.
+Unauthorized use of school or classroom (non-public) telephones - 22.
+Individual or group conduct resulting in demeaning, belittling, intimidating or otherwise harassing another person, including by verbal, written, electronic, or other means of communication - 23.
+Disruptions or repeated violations on a school bus. - 24.
+Repeated Class I violations - 25.
 Any other violation which the Principal may reasonably deem to fall within this category after investigation and consideration of extenuating circumstances